nastanford/KnowledgeBase/KnowledgeBase/Projects/OEM-COOPTOOL/OEM - COOP Tools.md

 #project #oem #cooptools #tasks

 ## My Items

+- [ ] Version of - record of change
 - [ ] Update Approved need it to be Y/N and Null
 - [x] Leadership Succession - Update column name position to title - Sent to dba's
 - [x] Essential Processes - Add Table for Time Sensitivity - Sent to dba's